hyperledger/identus-docs/documentation/docs/quick-start.md

 --header 'Accept: application/json'
 ```

-#### Choose one published Prism DID
+#### Choose one published PRISM DID
-This API endpoint will help you choose the previously published did on the Issuer instance used throughout the guide.
+This API endpoint will help you choose the previously published DID on the Issuer instance used throughout the guide.

 ```bash
 curl --location \